Rat-Man (comics): Janus Valker

 Rat-Man's nemesis was once his adoptive father, although now he is only the vessel for the Shadow.
 He and Rat-Man have clashed many times, with the hero always, in some way, emerging victorious.
 However, it is hinted in the stories that his good and compassionate self, who cared for Deboroh and tried to protect him, is still alive within Janus' conscience, and is till trying to protect his adoptive son.
 Janus' father, Boda Valker, was also a vessel for the Shadow.

 The Shadow

 An ominous and manipulative entity, the Shadow needs a body to control in order to live, in exchange for power or knowledge.
 The Shadow controls the Government of the Nation in which Rat-Man lives, and is constantly trying to tighten its grip on its citizens, mainly through the Superheroes and their Secret Squads.
 Three incarnations of this squad have been formed during the years to control the Nation.
 The current body is Janus Valker, although the Shadow has tried to corrupt Rat-Man to use as vessel.

 The Buffoon

-Rat-Man's very first enemy, he is an obvious parody of Batman's Joker.
+Rat-Man's very first enemy, he is a parody of Batman's Joker.
 He is later revealed to be Nottolo, the member of the Second Secret Squad who was kicked out to make space for Rat-Boy, and has always resented the hero for this.